 - Available in: Ebook, Paperback, and Audiobook

-THE NIGHT RAVEN is the first book in a brand new contemporary fantasy series called Crow Investigations.
+THE NIGHT RAVEN is the first book in a contemporary fantasy series called Crow Investigations.

-(you can also request it at your local library)
+It’s out NOW from all good book shops (you can also request it at your local library):

 THE NIGHT RAVEN features private investigator Lydia Crow and her magical (and slightly-dodgy!) family.